RilpivirineBrand Name: Edurant Other Names: RPV, rilpivirine hydrochloride Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 Drug Image(s):(Click to enlarge)

 What are the most important things to know about rilpivirine?

 Rilpivirine can cause serious, life-threatening side effects.
-These include depression, mood changes, and liver problems.
+These include severe skin rash,, mood changes, and problems.

-Contact your health care provider right away if you have any of the following symptoms of depression or mood changes:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of depression or mood changes:

 What is rilpivirine?

 Rilpivirine is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and in children 12 years of age and older who weigh at least 77 lb (35 kg), who have never taken HIV medicines before, and who meet certain requirements, as determined by a health care provider.